turbopape/postagga/README.md

 ]
 ```

-Say you have this corpus - that is : a vector of annotated sentences
+Say you have this corpus - that is: a vector of annotated sentences
 in a var unsurprisingly named **corpus**.
 To train a **model**, just issue:

 ```clojure